adelasantosd/normtrace-disability-rights/normative-analysis-protocol.md

 - the issue is legally complex or contested;
 - the domestic legal instrument appears only partially aligned;
 - the analysis requires article-specific nuance;
-- or the output requires structured legal argumentation for litigation, legislative advocacy, or institutional review.
+- or the output requires structured legal argumentation.

 The short instrument files are intended for orientation and analytical triage.
 The full instrument files remain the authoritative internal reference within the repository.

-### 3.3 Functional contrast
+### 3.4 Functional contrast

 Assess whether the domestic legal instrument is consistent with principles such as: